-Ketogenic Diet: The Skinny on One of America’s Most Popular Diets
+Ketogenic Diet: Here’s the Skinny on one of America’s most popular diets.

 Proper ketogenic diets call for high amounts of fat, moderate proteins, and very low carbohydrates.
-The macronutrient ratio of a ketogenic diet calls for about 60% fat, 35% protein, and only 5% carbohydrates.
+The macronutrient ratio of a keto diet calls for about 60% fat, 35% protein, and only 5% carbohydrates.
 Normally carbohydrates should be limited to 50 grams per day.
-When starting the ketogenic diet, it is recommended to limit carbs to 20 grams, as this will ensure that the beginning of your journey is strict and will initially make sure you enter ketosis (producing ketones for fuel)!
-On a “strict” keto diet, typically fats make up over 70 percent to 80 percent of total daily calories, proteins make up about 15 percent to 20 percent, and carbohydrates just about 15 percent.
+When starting the keto diet, it is recommended to limit carbs to 20 grams, as this will ensure that the beginning of your journey is strict and will initially make sure you enter ketosis (producing ketones for fuel)!
+On a “strict” keto diet, typically fats make up over 70 to 80% of total daily calories, proteins make up about 15 to 20%, and carbohydrates just about 15%.
 So roll out the bacon, deviled eggs, and avocado!
 You can enjoy these delicious foods and still get the body of your dreams.
-It all comes down to science…
+It all comes down to science.

-So, you may wonder, what are the other benefits of keto besides seeing the numbers on the scale drop?
-The ketogenic diet offers benefits such as keeping your mind alert and focused, less hunger and cravings, and an increase in energy levels.
-Studies have also shown that the keto diet may actually reverse type 2 diabetes!
+You may wonder what are the other benefits of keto besides seeing the numbers on the scale drop?
+The ketogenic diet offers benefits such as keeping your mind alert and focused, less hunger and fewer cravings, and an increase in energy levels.
+Studies have also shown that the Keto Diet may actually reverse type 2 diabetes!
 You may also see an improvement on other health markers including cholesterol and less indigestion.
-The keto diet has been used as a proven and effective medical therapy for epilepsy since 1920’s.
-Many people have been able to get off of epileptic drugs while remaining seizure-free, thanks to keto!
+The keto diet has been a proven and effective medical therapy for epilepsy since the 1920’s.
+Many people have been able to get off epileptic drugs while remaining seizure-free, thanks to keto!

 Weight loss can be substantial and very rapid especially for those who are very overweight.
-Diets high in healthy fats (such as keto) tend to be very filling because the higher amount of fats sends a signal to the brain that the body has taken in enough energy (calories) to be used.
-Since the focus is on healthy fats and whole foods, you actually may reduce overeating of empty calories and junk food.
+Diets high in healthy fats (such as keto) tend to be very filling because the higher amount of fats sends a signal to the brain that the body has taken in enough energy (calories) for its need.
+Since the focus is on healthy fats and whole foods, you actually may reduce overeating empty calories and junk food.

 Worried about cholesterol?
-There has been evidence proving that low-carb, high-fat diets may help you live longer compared to low-fat diets.
+There is evidence proving that low-carb, high-fat diets may help you live longer compared to low-fat diets.
 Saturated fat, in fact, has an inverse association with the risk of suffering from stroke.
 What does this mean?
-It means that saturated fat from whole foods (organic eggs for example) may help protective your cardiovascular system!
+It means that saturated fat from whole foods (organic eggs for example) may help protect your cardiovascular system!
 All of these are the benefits of keto plus many, many more!

-With all the health benefits the ketogenic diet has proven its success.
-Will you be trying it soon, too?
+With all its health benefits the ketogenic diet has proven its success.
+Are you ready to get the body of your dreams?